 Sometimes custom rounds are used for things like better bullet performance, while other times it may just mean adapting the power for a younger shooter.
 Russ has taken several custom orders from women who are just looking for something a little lighter, so they can enjoy the same sport, but with a little less effort.
 Rifle calibers are often custom loaded using brands such as Hornady, Sierra, Nosler & Barnes, while Russ casts his own bullets for the handgun loads.
 Many customers over the years have commented on how his hand loads work better and provide more accuracy than even the big name brands.

-If the word of mouth from loyal Hillbilly Shootin Irons customers isn’t enough to make you want to give them a try keep in mind that many of the loads that Russ sells in the store are the same ones he uses in his own firearms.
-This gives Russ the ability to test their performance and adapt the customization and actually tailor the bullet to your situation.
+If the word of mouth from loyal Hillbilly Shootin Irons customers isn’t enough to make you want to give Russ's ammunition a try then keep in mind that many of the loads that Russ sells in the store are the same ones he uses in his own firearms.
+This gives Russ the ability to test the ammunition's performance and adapt the customization and actually tailor the bullet to your situation.

 To top it all off, Russ will guarantee his ammo to fit and function properly in your firearm.
 While he can’t guarantee how well YOU can shoot, there are plenty of customers that return time and time again that will tell you what Russ makes works.

 If learning to load your own ammunition is more in line with your needs please know that Russ is here to help you with reloading supplies as well.
 Ammo reloading is a great way to get more "BANG" for your buck and he has an easy to access storefront located on Main Street in Slatington.